antmicro/topwrap/docs/source/examples.md

 ### Usage

-**Switch to the subdirectory with the example**
+Switch to the subdirectory with the example:

 ```bash
 cd examples/hdmi
 ```

-:::{admonition} Install the required dependencies
+Install the required dependencies:
-:class: note

 ```bash
 pip install -r requirements.txt
 ```

+:::{note}
 In order to generate a bitstream, install Vivado and add it to the `PATH`.
 :::